MicrosoftDocs/sdk-api/sdk-api-src/content/newdev/nf-newdev-diinstalldevice.md

 ### -param DriverInfoData [in, optional]

 An pointer to an <a href="https://msdn.microsoft.com/13cdebad-6247-4651-a1d0-709e14af22f6">SP_DRVINFO_DATA</a> structure that specifies the driver to install on the specified device.
 This parameter is optional and can be set to <b>NULL</b>.
-If this parameter is <b>NULL</b>, <b>DiInstallDevice</b> searches the drivers preinstalled in the <a href="https://msdn.microsoft.com/library/Ff544868(v=VS.85).aspx">driver store</a> for the driver that is the best match to the specified device, and, if one is found, installs the driver on the specified device.
+If this parameter is <b>NULL</b>, <b>DiInstallDevice</b> searches the drivers preinstalled in the <a href="devinst.driver_store">driver store</a> for the driver that is the best match to the specified device, and, if one is found, installs the driver on the specified device.

 ### -param Flags [in]